 Is your first aid and / or CPR certificate about to expire?
 Do you need to renew or re-certify your expiring award?
 The leading provider of first aid / CPR re-certifications in Coquitlam is Vancouver First Aid (VFA).
 VFA has opened a training centre in the heart of Coquitlam in 2016.
 They have been offering a wide range of training programs including standard, emergency, childcare, CPR “C” and CPR “HCP” re-certifications.
 Other non re-certification courses available with this provider include: Food Safe level 1, transportation of dangerous goods (TDG), workplace hazardous material information system (WHMIS), Enform Hydrogen Sulphide (H2S), qualitative mask fit testing and many more.
 To register for any course including a first aid re-certification in Coquitlam use the contact information provided below.

-How to Register for a Course in Coquitlam with VFA?
+How to Register for a Course of First Aid Re-Certification in Coquitlam with VFA?

 To sign up for a workplace safety, food safe, mask fit or a renewal course with VFA in Coquitlam, B.C. you can use the following contact details: